STAND. COM. REP. NO. 2145

 State of Hawaii

-Your Committees on Commerce, Consumer Protection, and Health and Human Services, to which was referred S.B.
-No. 2894 entitled:
+Your Committee on Judiciary, to which was referred S.B.
+No. 2347 entitled:

 The purpose and intent of this measure is to:

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Human Services that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2894, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 2894, S.D.
-1, and be referred to your Committees on Judiciary and Labor and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2347, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2347, S.D.
+1, and be referred to your Committee on Ways and Means.